How Can You Provide Content to ScheduleU?

 - Join the Mighty-Taskers community.
 Here you’ll find people who are thinking hard about time blocking and sharing their knowledge.

 - Help me edit the next edition of Perfect Time-Based Productivity.
 I write my books with the help of 50-100 editors, some of who are thought-leaders, some of whom aren’t.
 While some focus on grammar, flow and syntax, others look at the big picture leading to some interesting interactions.
 Given the fact that the next edition will include just about all the good ideas from this site, plus a few more, it could be a fun opportunity.
 If you are interested, click ReplytoFrancis and let me know.

-FYI, I have a mailing list for content creators.
+FYI, I also have a mailing list for content creators interested in time-based productivity.
 Membership is free – click on this link to find out more.